Zncl2222/pyfastexcel/docs/quickstart.md

         and inherit it from your `Writer` class.

-2. Create a class for your excel creation implementation and inherit `NormalWriter` or `FastWriter` and `StyleCollections`.
+2. Create a class for your excel creation implementation and inherit `StreamWriter` and `StyleCollections`.

 3. Implement your data writing logic in `def _create_body()` and `def _create_single_header()`(The latter is not necessary)

-!!! example "NormalWriter"
+!!! example "StreamWriter"

     ```python
     from openpyxl.styles import Side
-    from pyfastexcel import CustomStyle
+    from pyfastexcel import CustomStyle, StreamWriter
-    from pyfastexcel.driver import FastWriter, NormalWriter

     def prepare_example_data(rows: int = 1000, cols: int = 10) -> list[dict[str, str]]: